-Sarah Craig is a certified clinical nurse specialist and has been a single course faculty member, clinical instructor and graduate teaching assistant since 2010 at the University of Virginia School of Nursing.
-She is employed with the University of Virginia Health System as a clinical nurse specialist in post-operative cardiovascular and thoracic surgery care.
+Sarah Craig is a certified clinical nurse specialist and has been a faculty member since 2014 at the University of Virginia School of Nursing.
+Previously she supported the school as a clinical instructor and graduate teaching assistant, and worked at the University of Virginia Health System as a clinical nurse specialist in post-operative cardiovascular and thoracic surgery care.

-Research FocusSarah’s research focus is historical inquiry into the history of nursing image, practice, and professionalization.
+Research FocusSarah's research focus is the scholarship of teaching and learning.
+She examines how simulation enhances student knowledge, skills, and attitudes in preparation for clinical practice.
+Sarah participates in historical inquiry into the history of nursing image, practice, and professionalization.
 Sarah uses a social history framework to inquire into the work and care provided by industrial nurses in southern textile mill towns in the United States in the early twentieth century.
-As a graduate student Sarah has also participated as a research assistant for tobacco cessation research with Dr. Janie Heath and digitization of archival collections with the Bjoring Center for Nursing Historical Inquiry.
+She is an associate at the Bjoring Center for Nursing Historical Inquiry.

 Clinical FocusSarah’s 8.5 years of clinical practice focus include bedside practice in both medical and cardiothoracic surgery intensive care units and work as an advance practice nurse in step-down and acute care for cardiothoracic surgery patients.

-Teaching FocusSarah’s teaching experience includes clinical instruction in acute care for undergraduate nursing students and graduate clinical nurse specialist students, APRN roles 1 and 2 for graduate nursing students, and health assessment laboratory for undergraduate nursing students.
+Teaching FocusSarah’s teaching experience includes course faculty for fundamentals, medical-surgical and complex care nursing, clinical instruction in acute care for pre-licensure nursing students and graduate clinical nurse specialist students, and nursing therapeutics and health assessment.
 Sarah is interested in professional development, acute and critical care with a strong emphasis on cardiology and respiratory systems.
 She aspires to contribute to the learning needs of our students at the University to prepare them for the complex and wonderful world of nursing.

-- Clinical Practice Committee Chair, University of Virginia Health System, Professional Nursing Staff Organization (PNSO), (Jaunary 2013-present)
+- Clinical Practice Committee Chair, University of Virginia Health System, Professional Nursing Staff Organization (PNSO), (January 2013-2015)

 - Central Clinical Practice Committee Vice Chair & Practice News Editor, University of Virginia Health System, Professional Nursing Organization (January 2012-December 2012)